THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 Earning $20 An Hour For Other Time Periods

-To figure out your daily salary, you take $20 and multiply it by the hours per day you worked.
+To figure out your daily salary, you take $20 per hour and multiply it by your daily working hours.

-If you worked 8 hours, then you made a salary of $160 per day.
+If you have 8 work hours, then you made a salary of $160 per day.

 Simply take $20 and multiply it by the number of hours you worked for the week.